The Chase Sapphire Preferred Card 100,000-Point Bonus Is Back for a Limited Time

 Final Thoughts

-The Sapphire Preferred Card’s new 100,000-point bonus offer makes this great card even more compelling.
+The Chase Sapphire Preferred Card’s new 100,000-point bonus offer makes this great card even more compelling.
 Between strong rewards, useful perks and a ton of protections that can save the day if things go awry, the card is worth a serious look from anyone who likes to travel.

-The current 100,000-point offer will end on May 15, 2025, at 9 a.m.
-ET, so if you’re interested in the card, apply before it’s too late.
+The current 100,000-point offer is only available for a limited time, so if you’re interested in the card, apply before it’s too late.

 What is the Chase Sapphire Preferred Card 100K offer?